Skip to main content

 The one common exception: the initial payment from a lottery jackpot is typically made immediately at the time of the claim, while subsequent payments follow an ordinary annuity schedule (annually at year-end).
 The initial payment functions as an annuity due payment, while the remaining 29 payments are ordinary annuity payments.

 Your annuity contract or settlement agreement will specify the exact payment dates.
 When you contact CSF for a quote, we review the contract directly and factor in the precise timing of each payment.
+Call us at (800) 317-3769 and we can walk you through what your specific payment schedule is worth.

 When CSF evaluates your annuity payment stream for a purchase offer, the exact timing of each payment is factored into the present value calculation.
 Whether your payments are ordinary annuity (end-of-period) or annuity due (beginning-of-period) affects the present value, and therefore the offer you receive.

 You can also sell a portion of your payments rather than the entire stream.
 For example, if you receive $2,000 monthly for 20 years, you could sell only the next 5 years of payments and keep the remaining 15 years.
 CSF structures partial sales to match your specific cash needs while preserving your long-term income.
+The amount we quote is the amount you receive.
+Not a penny less.

 Frequently Asked Questions: Annuity Due vs. Ordinary Annuity